Daimon Hellstrom: Publication history

 The character Daimon Hellstrom first appeared in Ghost Rider (vol. 2) #1–2 (Sept.
 1973 – Oct.
 1973), then was spun off into a feature, "The Son of Satan", in Marvel Spotlight #12–24 (Oct.
 1973 – Oct.
 1975).
 During the "Son of Satan" run, Marvel Spotlight was a controversial series, with numerous readers writing to object to the depictions of Satanism and Wicca as being either inaccurate or furthering the cause of evil.
 Nonetheless, sales were strong, prompting Marvel to launch the character into his own series, The Son of Satan, written by John Warner.
 The character's success faded soon after the series launch, and The Son of Satan was cancelled with issue #7, though an unused fill-in was published as The Son of Satan #8 (Feb.
 1977).

 Hellstrom then became a recurring character in The Defenders, Steve Gerber having added the character to the team during the time he was writing the "Son of Satan" feature in Marvel Spotlight, and Hellstrom continued to appear in Defenders following the cancellation of Marvel Spotlight.
 One of the later writers on Defenders, J. M. DeMatteis, featured a number of subplots focused on Daimon Hellstrom, commenting that he "was absolutely my favorite character.
 Characters like Son of Satan are a wonderful metaphor for what we all contain, good and evil, high and low aspirations.
 He's literally the son of the Devil, trying not to be what his father is.
 For a writer like me, how can you not feast on that?"
-Hellstrom's story reaches a resolution of sorts in The Defenders #120–121 (June–July 1983), as Hellstrom is freed from his Satanic heritage and marries his teammate the Hellcat.
+Hellstrom's story reaches a resolution of sorts in The Defenders #120–121 (June–July 1983), as Hellstrom is freed from his Satanic heritage and marries his teammate Patsy Walker (Hellcat).

 In 1993, he received his own series once more with Hellstorm: Prince of Lies.
 As suggested by the title, his surname was spelled "Hellstorm" during this series, the character explicitly choosing to change it from "Hellstrom" in issues #1 and 2.
 Rafael Nieves wrote the first four issues, Len Kaminski took over as scripter until issue #11, and Warren Ellis then took over as writer until the series' cancellation with issue #21.
-In 2019, the character joined a team consisting of Blade the Vampire Slayer, Angela, the Winter Soldier, Spider-Woman, Wiccan and Monica Rambeau in Strikeforce.
+In 2019, the character joined a team consisting of Blade the Vampire Slayer, Angela, the Winter Soldier, Spider-Woman, Wiccan, and Monica Rambeau in Strikeforce.